Generating Robust and Efficient Networks Under Targeted Attacks: Model

 \subsection{Optimization procedure}

-In their work, Schneider et al.~\cite{Schneider11} propose a simple hill-climbing search to modify a network topology in order to optimize the robustness $R$ whilst keeping the degree of each node fixed.
+In their work, Schneider et al.~\cite{Schneider2011} propose a simple hill-climbing search to modify the network topology in order to optimize the robustness $R$ whilst keeping the degree of each node fixed.
 This restriction in often present in the modification of artificial systems, such as electric grids where constructing a receiver for a new power line in a station might be impractical.
-Hence, only swaps between lines (edges in the graph) are possible.
-A theoretical consequence of this restriction is that the underlying degree distribution of the network remains unchanged after these swaps.
-Clearly, if we had no constraints on the degree distribution, we could design the topology starting from scratch with the robustness and efficiency as objectives in mind, obtaining different optimal topologies.
-However, in this paper we shall follow Ref.~\cite{Schneider11}.
+Hence, only swaps between lines (edges in the network) are possible.
+A consequence of this restriction is that the underlying degree distribution of the network remains unchanged after swaps.
+Clearly, if we had no constraints on the degree distribution , we could design the topology starting from scratch with the robustness and efficiency as objectives in mind, obtaining different optimal topologies.

-Next, we present an improved version of the optimization approach using simulated annealing~\cite{KGV-SA} and we describe it for any measure $M$ that changes after link modification:
+Next, we present an improved version of the optimization approach using simulated annealing and we describe it for any cost function $M$ that changes after link modification :